pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

   - the transparency log contains the (Pyrsia) `artifact_id` which is used to retrieve the actual artifact file
   - if the file is available locally, it is used
-  - if the file isn't available locally, it is retrieve using the `p2p` component.
+  - if the file isn't available locally, it is retrieved using the `p2p` component.
   - the file is then checked by calculating its hash and comparing it to the `artifact_hash` stored in the transparency log.
   - if the hashes match the bytes of the file are returned to the caller of